NEW INC’s program is dedicated to growing creative practitioners into creative entrepreneurs.

 Columbia University’s GSAPP Incubator is a launch pad for new ideas and projects about architecture, culture, and the city.
 The Incubator hosts and encourages a wide range of experiments initiated by recent Columbia GSAPP graduates. the GSAPP Incubator is a founding NEW INC anchor tenant.

 Rhizome champions born-digital art and culture through commissions, exhibitions, digital preservation, and software development.
 Founded by artist Mark Tribe as a listserve including some of the first artists to work online, Rhizome has played an integral role in the history of contemporary art engaged with digital technologies and the internet.
-Rhizome is a NEW INC anchor tenant and a partner on the Year 6 Art + Code Track.
+Rhizome is a NEW INC anchor tenant and a partner on the Year 6 Experiments in Art and Technology Track.

 IdeasCity is a collaborative, civic, and creative platform of the New Museum in New York that starts from the premise that art and culture are essential to the future vitality of cities.
-IdeasCity is an anchor tenant at NEW INC, and a partner on the Year 6 Ideas for the City Track.
+IdeasCity is based at NEW INC, and a partner on the Year 6 Ideas for the City Track.